General Therapy FAQs

 How many sessions will I need?

 It really depends!
 Some people find a few sessions helpful for a specific issue, while others benefit from longer-term support.
-I check in regularly with clients to see what is working, helpful and regarding the frequency of our sessions.
+I check in regularly with clients regarding frequency of sessions to ensure that we are on the right path.

 It is completely understandable and common to be uneasy about the first session and starting therapy!
 I like to keep our initial session laid back and low pressure, allowing time for us to get to know one another and for you to see if I will be a good fit for your preferences and needs.
 We will talk about what’s been going on for you, what you'd like help with, and what therapy might look like.
 You’re in control of what you choose to share.